lucaangeletti/FireworksKit/README.md

 # FireworksKit
 Amazing special effects for iOS apps

-FireworksKit provides particle effects into a UIView that you are free to position in your app.
+FireworksKit provides animated particle effects into a UIView you can place everywhere in your app.

 # Usage